lohithabhethalam/OlympicHistory-Mapreduce/README.md

 What makes it a big data problem?
 (Specifically describe your data source in terms of the Vs of Big Data.)
 ## Big Data Questions
 one question per developer. list one question for each responsible party (make sure you can answer the question using MapReduce)
 - For each year, I'll calculate the count of male people who participated in Olympic games.
+(Lohitha Bhethalam)
 ## Big data solutions
 one solution per developer.
 - Lohitha Bhethalam